Kokkinias/HFDtimeseries/README.md

 This folder contains:
 1. Supplemental_Figure_5_6.R script- This is the R script for creating the differential expression lollipop plots between early and peak phases and peak and late phases of supplemental Figures 5 and 6.
 2. supplementalfig5_6_121323.xlsx- The data for generating supplemental figures 5 and 6.

+Data_processing.txt is a file that contains Qiime 2 commands for 16S processing and metaT mapping commands.